 INSTRUCTORS + REVIEWERS // If you are a review / reporting outlet who wants review copies, or a teacher who needs desk and/or examination copies, please contact Eileen Joy (firstname.lastname@example.org).

 REPRINTS + RIGHTS PERMISSIONS // If you have a query regarding foreign distribution rights, translations, or any other sort of re-use and or re-distribution of a punctum title, or any portion thereof, contact Eileen Joy (email@example.com).

 BOOKSELLERS // If you are a bookseller, punctum titles are listed with Ingram, but if you wish to purchase titles directly from punctum books at a 50% discount off list price + punctum pays the shipping, please contact us at: firstname.lastname@example.org.

-LIBRARIES // If you are a librarian seeking a print copy of one or more of our titles, please contact Eileen Joy (firstname.lastname@example.org).
-Our titles are also available via the Directory of Open Access Books (DOAB), and we also offer institutional library memberships, through which we make all of our titles available to libraries as PDF and EPUB files, plus also share direct access to our metadata and programming interfaces.
-For more information on how to become an institutional library member-supporter of punctum, please also contact Eileen Joy (email@example.com).
+LIBRARIES // If you are a librarian seeking a print copy of one or more of our titles, please contact Eileen Joy (email@example.com).
+Our titles are also available via the Directory of Open Access Books (DOAB), and we also offer institutional library supporting memberships, through which we: (1) make all of our titles available to libraries in a variety of file formats; (2) share direct access to our metadata and programming interfaces; (3) provide usage statistics and other reader-based metrics; (4) ensure digital preservation; and (5) follow best practices for metadata and cross-reference management.
+For more information on how to become an institutional library member-supporter of punctum, please also contact Eileen Joy (firstname.lastname@example.org).